Davidgo123/Pi-Smart-Home/README.md

 - Auto reset AV Receiver Volume to -30db by switch from Spotify to PC Input
 - Auto reset AV Receiver Volume to -50db by switch from PC to Spotify Input
-- Set Volume with HTTP Get
+- Set Volume via HTTP

 [Control Hue Lamps over Webserver]